Taking the profit out of piracy08 Jun, 20215 mins

-Content creation, distribution and consumption has grown rapidly in recent years, and as a society, we’re consuming more digital content and spending more time online than we ever have done before.
+Content creation, distribution and consumption have grown rapidly in recent years, and as a society, we’re consuming more digital content and spending more time online than we ever have before.

 The internet and App stores are awash with pirate websites allowing access to games, software, music, TV, movies and so on and they’re easy to find if you’re willing to spend the time finding them.

 If you are, you won’t be searching for long.
 There are some 2 million+ potentially IP-infringing domains and more than 77,000 IP-infringing apps.
 These numbers are growing by the day.

 That’s according to real-time piracy intelligence from White Bullet, whose CEO and Founder was the guest on this week’s episode of the Life in Digital Podcast.

 In this episode, Ed hears from Peter about the work White Bullet are doing to demonetize piracy through detecting and scoring pirate websites and apps in order to block the advertising that funds them.